INNFINITEMINDS/neurodevstat/data/README.md

 # data

-> The publicly available data from the _Jaffe et al._ study, used in this
+> Data from the Jaffe _et al._ study, and data files produced in preprocessing,
-> re-analysis study
+> are found here

 ---

 ## Notes

-* Scripts in this directory can be used to download data files from the [NCBI Short Read Archive database](https://www.ncbi.nlm.nih.gov/sra) in `sra` format.
+* The publicly available data files are housed at the [NCBI Short Read Archive database](https://www.ncbi.nlm.nih.gov/sra) in `sra` format.

 * The `sra` files must then be converted via ([fastq-dump](https://www.ncbi.nlm.nih.gov/books/NBK158900/)) to `fastq`